|

 DeSoto Rust Expands American Roots Music

-release of their third album, Highway Gothic,
+With the release of their third album, Highway Gothic,

 Philadelphia-based DeSoto Rust takes their interpretation of American